jupyterhub/team-compass/docs/binder/subdomains.rst

 significant amount of time (at least a few months).

-The mission of the operator should be aligned with the mission of the Binder Project laid out in :ref:`binder-governance`.
+The mission of the operator should be aligned with the mission of the Binder Project laid out in :ref:`binder-mission`.
 By allocating a sub-domain the project wants to recognise those who publicly support the project in order to advance our mission.